 Health insurance open enrollment extensions for Obamacare could be seen as a partisan issue, with Democrats in favor of longer enrollment periods and Republicans against them.
 However, open enrollment benefits are popular enough for very fine folks on all sides to have embraced them in the past.

 Not every state can change the dates for the upcoming open enrollment for health insurance.
-Two states changed their open enrollment dates last year at the last minute, and may do so again:
+These four states have previously changed their open enrollment dates at the last minute, and may do so again:

 Two additional states have extended their Open Enrollment Period in the past, but declined to do so last year:

-It’s quite possible that one or more will lengthen their health insurance open enrollment before the year is over.
+It’s quite likely that one of these seven additional states will lengthen their health insurance open enrollment before the year is over.

 States can extend open enrollment at any time, even once it’s already underway.
-For instance, Maryland waited until December 2017 to extend their open enrollment.
+For instance, Maryland waited until the last day it could to extend its open enrollment.

 Facing a Shrinking 2019 Health Insurance Open Enrollment